-\paragraph{Related Methods and Baselines} \begin{itemize} \item CLIP \cite{luo-etal-2021-newsclippings} does not use any evidence but passes image and text through separate encoders to learn a binary Classification task. \item CCN \cite{abdelnabi2022open} proposes the use of Cross Evidences to learn a binary Classification task. \item RED \cite{papadopoulos2023red} highlights the need to point to relevant evidence.
+Our results on the binary task of Disinformation Detection are presented in Tab. \ref{tab:ooc1}.
+The related methods and baselines used are \begin{itemize} \item CLIP \cite{luo-etal-2021-newsclippings} does not use any evidence but passes image and text through separate encoders to learn a binary Classification task. \item CCN \cite{abdelnabi2022open} proposes the use of Cross Evidences to learn a binary Classification task. \item RED \cite{papadopoulos2023red} highlights the need to point to relevant evidence.
 They create a dataset of relevant irrelevant evidence based on cosine similarity with the claim and train a binary classification task of fake or not that leverages this idea of relevance.
-As noted earlier, this allows them to point to the evidence that led to the decision, but they can not process the evidence in a fine-grained manner to say which parts of the evidence led to the decision. \item Baseline \textbf{TS} is our similarity-based baseline, where we find thresholds from the validation set.
+As noted earlier, this allows them to point to the evidence that led to the decision, but they can not process the evidence in a fine-grained manner to say which parts of the evidence led to the decision. \item Baseline \textbf{TS} is our similarity-based baseline, where we find thresholds from the validation set of NewsCLIPings.
 For the visual elements, the similarity is similar to RAV, where we consider the cosine distance of pretrained features about semantics, place, and objects.
 For text, we use cosine distance between Bert embeddings.